 The other important element is awareness — if you’re in a leadership role you can’t help someone if you don’t know they’re suffering.
 You simply don’t know what you don’t know.
 This further punctuates the need for full disclosure.

 Encourage workers to share mental health issues during new employee orientation.
-This insight — and other critical medical records such as preexisting conditions and contact information — can easily be stored and accessed through a labour management application.
 While some employees might be reluctant to share this information, if you foster a safe, understanding culture on and off the job site, workers will be more likely to open up.

 Whether you’re a safety manager, developer, or a cement mixer — no matter what your job is — it is everyone’s responsibility on-site to keep each other safe.
 Not just from external threats, but internal ones, too.